accordproject/markdown-transform/CONTRIBUTING.md

-# Contributing to Cicero-UI
+# Contributing to Markdown-Transform

 > Thanks to the angularJS team for the bulk of this text!

-We'd love for you to contribute to our source code and to make Cicero-UI even better than it is today!
+We'd love for you to contribute to our source code and to make Markdown-Transform even better than it is today!
 Here are the guidelines we'd like you to follow:

 * [Code of Conduct][contribute.coc]
 * [Questions and Problems][contribute.question]